The Fall of Sir Douglas Weatherford

 More information

-Festivals: The film has been selected to appear in the Big Screen competition at International Film Festival Rotterdam (IFFR) 2026 from Thursday 29 January 2026, and will screen as part of the line-up at the 49th Göteburg Film Festival on Saturday 31 January and Sunday 1 February 2026.
-The Fall of Sir Douglas Weatherford will then have its UK premiere at the Glasgow Flm Festival on Wednesday 4 March, followed by a second screening on Friday 6 March 2026.
+Festivals: The Fall of Sir Douglas Weatherford has been selected as part of the Great 8 showcase, which takes place in the run-up to the 2024 Cannes Marché.
+The film was then selected to appear in the Big Screen competition at International Film Festival Rotterdam (IFFR) 2026 from Thursday 29 January 2026, and screened as part of the line-up at the 49th Göteburg Film Festival on Saturday 31 January and Sunday 1 February 2026.
+The Fall of Sir Douglas Weatherford had its UK premiere at the Glasgow Flm Festival on Wednesday 4 March, followed by a second screening on Friday 6 March 2026.

 Filming: The production received funding to film entirely in Scotland, in Balerno, Dalmeny Estate, Dundas Castle and Prestonhall.